I should probably just call this page “Las Vegas”. Are there other places to visit in Nevada?

 - Nobu – Hard Rock – an often overlooked off-strip choice, outstanding sushi (main location at Casear’s)

 - B&B – Venetian – Mario Batali’s place, very classy

 - Mon Ami Gabi – Paris – al fresco French dining overlooking the strip.

 - Le Cirque – Bellagio – Super small French food, extremely expensive as is everything in Bellagio but it was magnificent.
 Still had room for a late night meal after this..

-- The Buffet – Wynn – the most beautiful brunch location ever, exceptional food.
+- The Buffet – Wynn – the most beautiful brunch location ever.
+Has an equal amount of American, Asian and Mexican offerings plus copious desserts.
 You must do at least one buffet!